- Consider (follow) the prophetic symbolism

 It was believed that the water-pouring was an ordinance instituted by Moses (a Halakhah of Moses).
 The two silver funnels prophetically refer to the redemptive work of the Messiah:

 Silver Funnel #1.
-The wider funnel refers to the Messiah’s redemptive “thank offering” (His life poured out in sacrifice to Adonai) that was given for Israel’s forgiveness and righteousness and the forgiveness and righteousness of all who would believe.
+The wider funnel refers to the Messiah’s redemptive “thank offering” (His life poured out in sacrifice to HaShem) that was given for Israel’s forgiveness and righteousness and the forgiveness and righteousness of all who would believe.

 Silver Funnel #2.
 The narrower funnel refers to the cleansing ministry of the Spirit of Holiness (the Water of the Word) that was given the moment the Messiah completed His atoning sacrifice for our forgiveness and cleansing from sin.

-The forgiveness and cleansing we have received, therefore, was made possible only through the sacrifice of Messiah, Kedosh Ha-Adonai (the Holy One of Adonai).
+The forgiveness and cleansing we have received, therefore, was made possible only through the sacrifice of Messiah, Kedosh Ha-Adonai (the Holy One of the LORD).
 This sacrifice on the accursed tree by Messiah on our behalf was accepted by the Father of Mercies, our Righteous Father, as just payment for the penalty of our sin.
 Both of the silver funnels represent the water and wine that flowed out of the Messiah’s side upon and after His death.
 It is from out of the “side” of Messiah, the last Adam who “slept in death” that Adonai Elohim (the Eternal One) is now making a New Creation.
 From out of the side of Messiah’s inner virtue (His Spirit-Soul-Mind-and-Strength) comes the living water of heaven that cleanses us from sin and the new life (New Wine) of the Presence and Consciousness of the Divine Spirit that is our guarantee that the work of our cleansing will one day also lead to our being made perfect on the day of our resurrection.

 He who has an ear let him hear:

 The silver funnels of our redemption (one with a wider opening and another with a narrower opening) speak of our “ears.”
 In Hebrew thought the ears are a metaphor for our whole body, our entire being (cf. Psalm 40:6-8; and in the Brit Chadashah, a Letter to the Hebrews 10:4-10).
 Someone who hears (shama) with his ears is a person who listens, understands and “obeys.”
 In the Tanakh obedience is a child’s love language to his or her parents.
 The same is true of a servant.
 In biblical times, a servant who pierced his ear at the door (doors and gates represent governance) of his Master’s House was declaring that he has agreed to listen, understand and obey his Master for the rest of his life.
 Therefore, we are gathered together at the sacred Altar not only to witness the Messiah our Redeemer forever dedicating (pouring out) His Life as a Thank Offering in complete obedience (service) to the heavenly Father but we too, in identification with Him, gladly do the same.
-In this Way, as the Holy One of Adonai pierced His ears forever to serve Adonai Elohim, G-d our Father, so together with Him we pierce our redeemed ears (the two silver funnels) at the Doorpost of Abba Avinu’s House so that we might receive in like manner the life of His Heart (blood of the vine, symbolized in the wine) and the life of His Soul (the water from Heaven) that freely flows supernaturally from Him through Messiah His Servant into us.
+In this Way, as the Holy One of the LORD pierced his ears forever to serve God our Father, so together with Him we pierce our redeemed ears (the two silver funnels) at the Doorpost of Abba Avinu’s House so that we might receive in like manner the life of His Heart (blood of the vine, symbolized in the wine) and the life of His Soul (the water from Heaven) that freely flows supernaturally from Him through Messiah His Servant into us.